Exploitation

 Jasher 25:8-10

-But the children of Sheba and Dedan, children of Jokshan, with their children, did not dwell with their brothers in their cities, and they journeyed and encamped in the countries and wildernesses to this day.
-And the children of Midian, son of Abraham, went to the east of the land of Cush, and they there found a large valley in the eastern country, and they remained there and built a city, and they dwelled therein, that is the land of Midian to this day.
-And Midian dwelled in the city which he built, he and his 5 sons and all belonging to him.
+The children of Sheba and Dedan, who were sons of Jokshan, along with their own children, didn’t settle with their brothers in the same cities.
+Instead, they traveled and camped in different lands and wilderness areas, and continue to do so to this day.
+Meanwhile, the children of Midian, the son of Abraham, went east of the land of Cush.
+There, they discovered a large valley in the eastern region, settled there, and built a city where they have lived ever since.
+That land is still known as Midian today.
+Midian lived in the city he built along with his 5 sons and everyone who belonged to him.

 Rising Action